jDomantas/plank/plank-language.md

     You can declare local variables with `let`:

     ```rust
+    let mut x: u32 = 1;
+    let mut x = 1;
+    let mut x: u32;
+    let mut x;
     let x: u32 = 1;
     let x = 1;
     let x: u32;
     let x;
     ```

     Both the type and the initial value are optional.
 However, variable cannot be used before being assigned.
-Local is in scope starting from the statement following the declaration, and locals can be shadowed (same as in Rust).
+If you want variable to be mutable, write `mut` between `let` and variable name.
+Variable is in scope starting from the statement following the declaration, and they can be shadowed (same as in Rust).
 Therefore, this code is legal:

     ```rust
     let x: i32 = 1;